 Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

-You may have seen those annoying or shocking ads that cause you to stop scrolling and find the click through irresistible.
-If you recognize this scenario, it’s likely that you’ve seen a clickbait headline.
+You may have seen annoying or shocking ads that cause you to stop scrolling and find the click-through irresistible.
+If you recognize this scenario, you’ve likely seen a clickbait headline.

 What is Clickbait?